integral-io/time-tracker/py-http-func/readme.md

 python -m venv .env
 source .env/bin/activate
 ```
-FOr more about pyenv: https://github.com/pyenv/pyenv
+For more about pyenv: https://github.com/pyenv/pyenv

-Once you have version 3.6.0 active, and you have activated the virtual env using above bash commands:
-to run locally, from terminal: `func host start`

 The python script will need access to an environment variable containing the connection string to service bus.
 To set the env variable do:
-Note wrapping ' around connection string
+Note wrapping ' around connection string.
+Just copy paste your connection string from the Shared access policies in Azure

 ```bash
 export SB_CONN_STR='Endpoint=sb://yourstuff'